hideonbase/cs326-01-dynamicprogram/docs for M2/Milestone2.md

 2. Set up the page for user to login.
 3. Set up the page for user to update his infomation and store the important component such as favorite apartment.
 4. Set up a dangerous button for user to delete his account.
+5. Assist Heng Huang to merge the project.

 ### Heng Huang:
 1. Optimize the use of log in and sign up.
 Only people who sign up can log in our Web to look for the apartment.
 2. Add the UPDATE to user sign up.
 3. Add a SEARCH, which is beneficial to search what user want.
 4. Add a FAVORITE, which users can add the apartments their like into the lists folder.
+5. Merging all the codes together into a big project.

 ### Rui Wang: